 Supervision of PhD students

-By getting involved in supervision, postdocs can provide highly valuable support to PhD students and their supervisors, while developing management skills and experience applicable to multiple roles and sectors.
+By getting involved in supervision, postdocs can provide highly valuable support to PhD students and their supervisors, while developing management skills and experience applicable to multiple roles.

 This new role has been piloted in the MHLS Faculty for the academic year 2019-2020, and, since it received very positive feedback, has been formally adopted in May 2020 by the Research and Postgraduate Committee.
-Actual implementation outside of the MHLS Faculty is scheduled for Summer 2021 / start of the academic year 2021-22.
+Actual implementation outside of the MHLS Faculty was initiated in Summer 2021.

 The role of Assistant Supervisor has been created to officialy recognise and regulate the significant contribution of postdocs who are involved in the supervision of PhD students but who are not eligible to be listed as Supervisor.
 It recognises supervision already carried out by postdocs, encourages and provides an opportunity for postdocs to gain supervision experience, and defines a framework to supervision activities by postdocs.